creditkey/creditkey-php/README.md

 * **$remoteId** - Required - a unique ID in the merchant application to refer to this user's checkout session.
 When Credit Key redirects back to the merchant site after a successful checkout, this ID will be referred to.
 * **$customerId** - Optional - a unique ID in the merchant application to refer to the user, if the user is logged in.
 Can be ```null```.
 * **$returnUrl** - Required - a unique URL on the merchant site that Credit Key will redirect the user's browser to upon successful checkout.
 See the section on the [Return Url](#return-url) for additional information.
 * **$cancelUrl** - Required - a URL on the merchant site that Credit Key will redirect the user's browser to if the Credit Key checkout failed, was declined, or canceled by the user.
-See the s3ection on the [Cancel URL](#cancel-url) for additional information.
+See the section on the [Cancel URL](#cancel-url) for additional information.
-* **$orderCompleteUrl** - Optional - a URL on the merchant site that Credit Key will use to place an order on behalf of a customer after the customer has been administratively approved for a line of credit This url should not require any borrower client state to place the order.
+* **$orderCompleteUrl** - Optional - a URL that your system provides that Credit Key will use to administratively approved pended orders.
+See the section on the [Order Complete URL](#order-complete-url) for additional information.
 * **$mode** - Required - is the checkout mode; either 'modal' or 'redirect'.

 #### Example

 ```
-$redirectUrl = \CreditKey\Checkout::beginCheckout($cartContents, $billingAddress, $shippingAddress, $charges, $remoteId, $customerId, $returnUrl, $cancelUrl, $mode);
+$redirectUrl = \CreditKey\Checkout::beginCheckout($cartContents, $billingAddress, $shippingAddress, $charges, $remoteId, $customerId, $returnUrl, $cancelUrl, $orderCompleteUrl, $mode);
 ```

 ### completeCheckout